 "No, I like that.
-I feel like that was part of what was interesting to me about the story, because of where we are and how polarised we are, not just as a country, but in the world there's a lot of polarisation.
+I feel like that was part of what was interesting to me about the story, because of where we are and how polarized we are, not just as a country, but in the world there's a lot of polarization.
 To me, there is not a healthy debate anymore.
 It's all very unhealthy.
 And I think that that is something that drew me to this story at this exact time; this idea of, what do you do with that?
 How do we overcome that?
 How do we work through that?
 And certainly the way in which this movie deals with it, would not be the answer.
 It's also crazy just to think about AI and how AI could in the not-so-far future be really running a lot of things in a different ways."

 Your character in this is totally on her own, and the same can be said for your next Netflix series, about a female astronaut.
 Do you find that you deliberately choose characters who have to act on their own, independently, and often without support systems?

 "I don't believe there are any coincidences.
 I definitely make really specific choices now more than ever.
 Life goes by so quickly and now I'm in a position where — after [leaving the industry and] caring for my father for three years and helping him gain his health back — the choices that I make to be a part of something, take up valuable time.
 So I want the things that I'm a part of to have some type of meaning for me and not just be something that I'm gonna do.
 The characters that I choose have definitely been [about] what inspires me, which is people who persevere through adversity.
 There really is nothing more inspiring to me than people who have never given up.
 That is something that I find to be so beautiful, to not play a victim and to really take an active part in your life, to make a choice every day, to work towards whatever it is that's important to you."